7xuanlu/thinkord-origin/README.md

 <img src="./src/asset/architecture.png">

 •	React
     A Javascript front-end development architecture, originally developed by Facebook.
-We use it to build timeline note and control bar.
+We use it to build collection note and control bar.

 •	Electron & Node.js
     A cross-platform desktop application development framework, developed by GitHub.
 We use it to invoke APIs that interact with the operating system.
 Such as screenshots, screen recording, audio recording.